julianpoy/updateLibinput/README.md

 # Libinput Update Script

-This updates Libinput to any version available from Debian.
+This updates Libinput on a Debian-based distro to any version available from Debian.

 See the latest version available here: https://github.com/wayland-project/libinput/releases